MCLDG/non-profit-blockchain/health/README.md

 The Lambda function will return success if all the peer nodes in the Fabric network are AVAILABLE, otherwise it will return an error.
 It will ignore peer nodes that have a status of CREATING, DELETING or DELETED.

-The Lambda will also output log entries with the status of each peer node.
-This will allow the creation of CloudWatch alarms for each peer that has failed, in addition to an alarm for the cluster as a whole.

 An error from the Lambda will result in a CloudWatch alarm and an SNS notification routed to an email address.
 The Lambda will be automatically invoked by a CloudWatch scheduled event.